mdang/github/README.md

 https://github.com/new

-**NOTE** Initialize the repo with a README or there won't be a master branch
+> Initialize the repo with a README or there won't be a master branch

 **You Do**